NullHooks/NullHooks/README.md

 - Aimbot and triggerbot hitboxes
 - Only if scoped
 - Aimpunch only on rifles (Looks more legit)

+# Antiaim
+- Antiaim with custom pitch and jaw

 ### Visuals
 #### Player ESP